 Blunk also worked in partnership with McDonough, Chicago Cubs officials and NHL officials to bring the NHL Winter Classic to Wrigley Field, an event that matched up the Blackhawks and Detroit Red Wings in front of 40,818 fans on Jan.
 1, 2009.
 The television broadcast of the game drew an 11.8 overnight rating, a 21 share on NBC 5 in Chicago and 4.4 million U.S. viewers overall, making it the most-watched NHL game in 34 years at the time, according to Nielsen Media Research.

 A 22-year front office veteran of the Chicago Cubs prior to joining the Blackhawks, Blunk held several marketing, sales, branding, promotions and advertising positions, the last of which was Vice President of Marketing and Broadcasting.
 He was responsible for the development of a wealth of promotional events during his tenure at Wrigley Field and was also a member of the Cubs organization when they drew over 3 million fans every season since 2003, setting the team’s all-time record for attendance in 2007.

 Blunk graduated from Illinois State University in 1986 and currently serves as an advisory board member for the ISU School of Communication.
-Blunk also sits on the boards of the Chicago Sports Commission and the Greater North Michigan Avenue Association, as well as the Board of Directors for United Service Organization (USO) of Illinois and Chicago Blackhawks Charities.
+Blunk also sits on the boards of the Chicago Sports Commission and the Magnificent Mile Association, as well as the Board of Directors for United Service Organization (USO) of Illinois and Chicago Blackhawks Charities.
 Blunk was a 2012 inductee into the Chicagoland Sports Hall of Fame.